Rancho San Rafael

 Head of branding iron with Rancho San Rafael's mark.

-Rancho San Rafael was a 36403 acre Spanish land grant in the San Rafael Hills, bordering the Los Angeles River and the Arroyo Seco in present-day Los Angeles County, southern California, given in 1784 to Jose Maria Verdugo.
+Rancho San Rafael was a 36403 acre Spanish land grant in present-day Los Angeles County, southern California, given in 1784 to Jose Maria Verdugo.
+It shares its name with the San Rafael Hills, and included land in the southeasternmost part of the San Fernando Valley.

 Geography

 The rancho includes the present day cities of Burbank, Glendale, La Cañada Flintridge, the Glendale communities of Montrose and Verdugo City; as well as the city of Los Angeles neighborhoods of Atwater Village, Cypress Park, Eagle Rock, Garvanza, Glassell Park, Highland Park, and Mount Washington. and the portion of the city of Pasadena located west of the Arroyo Seco.

 The rancho's boundaries were primarily defined by the Verdugo Mountains on the west, the Crescenta Valley and Rancho La Cañada on the north, the Arroyo Seco on the east, and the Los Angeles River on the south.
 The boundary followed north along the northeast bank of the L.A.
 River, and then wrapped westerly around present day Griffith Park to a point near the Travel Town Museum there.